Cheap loans for families to install solar panels, heat pumps and batteries

 “With this investment, we embark on a national project to turn the tide – waging war on fuel poverty and taking another step forward in tackling the affordability crisis for families throughout Britain.”

-The warm homes plan includes direct support for low-income families to receive a free package of energy-saving measures ranging from insulation to technology such as solar panels and a battery worth thousands of pounds, depending on what suits an individual property.
+The warm homes plan includes direct support for low income families to receive a free-of-charge package of energy saving measures ranging from insulation to technology such as solar panels and a battery worth thousands of pounds, depending what suits an individual property.

 There could also be upgrades to entire streets of social housing, officials said.